Lithocarpus glaber

 What traditional systems uses this plant?

-This plant, known as Lithocarpus glaber, has been historically utilized by various indigenous communities in East Asia as a vital food source and for medicinal purposes.
+This plant, Lithocarpus glaber, has been historically utilized by various indigenous communities in East and Southeast Asia as a primary source of food and medicinal ingredients.

 Evidence Level: ★☆☆☆☆